robinhermit/quakescope/README.md

 10. execute the line by pressing cmd+enter; this will open QuakeScope GUI (it might take a couple of seconds);
 11. try clicking "Open map" on the GUI; it should open a map of Iceland in a separate window.
 If this works, click "Close map"
-12. select the USB port the interface is plugged into by clicking on the popup menu at the top of the GUI (a success message in the post window will confirm correct booting); if the connection was successfull, the slider at the bottom of the GUI will move according to accelerometer movement;
+12. select the USB port the interface is plugged into by clicking on the popup menu at the top of the GUI (a success message in the post window will confirm correct booting and reading) - if the connection was successfull, the slider at the bottom of the GUI will move according to accelerometer movement;
 13. execute `~cc.();` in `control.scd` line 5: this will print `Tdef('eventStream')` in the post window;
 14. execute `~dd.();` in `control.scd` line 7: this will print `Tdef('volContextUpdate')` in the post window;